Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 If you want to sell digital products with Shopify (for example eBooks or music), this is perfectly doable.

-However, when I tried to create them, I found myself getting a bit confused.
+That said, when I tried to create them, I found myself getting a bit confused.
+This is because in order to sell downloadable files, Shopify users need to install a separate digital downloads app.

 You can also use the Digital Downloads App to bundle digital products with physical ones — for example, to offer an MP3 version of an album to everybody who bought a vinyl copy of it.